Is Ghana a nation of superfluous experts with debatable expertise?

 It is an illustrative case of a nation of superfluous experts with debatable expertise.

-Unfortunately, however, based on vague apprehension of an expert, we, Ghanaians, would blithesome refer to every higher degree achiever as an expert.
+Unfortunately, however, based on vague apprehension of an expert, we, Ghanaians, would blithesomely refer to every higher degree achiever as an expert.

 The overarching question however is: does every higher degree achiever have expertise to transfer to the general public?
 I do not think so.